dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 - To upload a reclassification table,click on the arrow icon :guilabel:`⬆`  located in the top right corner of the reclassification pop-up window(see the image above).
-- Upload a reclassification matrix table in :code:`.CSV` format, indicating the SEEA land cover equivalent of the classes of your land cover map.Remember the table must already be uploaded in your SEPAL environment.
+- Upload a reclassification matrix table in :code:`.CSV` format, indicating the SEEA land cover equivalent to the classes of your land cover map.Remember the table must already be uploaded in your SEPAL environment.
 To learn how to do that, please see the `how to exchange files in SEPAL <https://docs.sepal.io/en/latest/setup/filezilla.html#exchange-files-with-sepal>`_.

 .. tip:: The target values must match the UN-SEAA classes codes for sub-indicator A (click on the info button at the top of the table for information on how the SEEA classes are coded).